 Probiotics for IBS ✅

 Irritable bowel syndrome results in chronic digestive disorders, which present themselves as either diarrhea or constipation.
 IBS is caused by a hypersposmadic gut and inflammation plays a role in causing the hypersposmadic state.
-A meta-analysis, or study of studies, found that probiotics improved IBS symptoms in 29% of patients.18 You can read more about the role of probiotics in IBS here.
+A meta-analysis, or study of studies, found that at a median dose of 1.2 billion CFUs/day probiotics improved IBS symptoms in 29% of patients.18 This meta-study analyzed data from 18 different studies (we have excluded 1 from the median dose calculation because dosing was not disclosed in that study).
+You can read more about the role of probiotics in IBS here.

 Probiotics for Inflammatory Bowel Disease IBD (Ulcerative Colitis/Crohn’s Disease) ❌

 One meta-analysis found that administration of probiotics improved the remission rates in ulcerative colitis.
 Probiotic administration did not improve remission of Crohn’s disease, and pouchitis.19